-10 For the purposes of Regulation 13E(b)(ii) of the SFLCB Regulations, as at 31 March 2024, each of the abovementioned Directors were able to act in the best interests of all the Unitholders of MPACT as a whole.
+For the purposes of Regulation 13E(b)(ii) of the SFLCB Regulations, as at 31 March 2025, each of the abovementioned Directors were able to act in the best interests of all the Unitholders of MPACT as a whole.

-Based on a review of the relationships between the Directors and the Group in accordance with the requirements of the Code and the SFLCB Regulations and declarations of independence by the Independent Directors, the Board considers the following ten Directors to be independent as at 31 March 2024:
+Based on a review of the relationships between the Directors and the Group in accordance with the requirements of the Code and the SFLCB Regulations and declarations of independence by the Independent Directors, the Board considers the following ten Directors to be independent as at 31 March 2025:

-- Ms Tan Su Shan;
+- Mr Alvin Tay;

-- Mr Premod Thomas;
+- Mr Wu Long Peng;

 - Mr Chua Kim Chiu;

+- Mr Mak Keat Meng;

 - Mr Lawrence Wong;

-- Mr Wu Long Peng;

-- Ms Lilian Chiang;
+- · Ms Lilian Chiang;

-- Mr Kan Shik Lum;Mr Pascal Lambert;
+- Mr Pascal Lambert;

+- Mr Premod Thomas:1

-- Mr Mak Keat Meng; and
+- Ms Tan Su Shan; and

-- Mr Alvin Tay.
+- Mr Kan Shik Lum.1

-In view of the above, during FY23/24, more than half of the Board comprises Independent Directors and there are 13 Non-Executive Directors which make up a majority of the Board.
+In view of the above, during FY24/25, notwithstanding the retirement of Mr Premod Thomas, Ms Tan Su Shan and Mr Kan Shik Lum, more than half of the Board comprises Independent Directors and as at 31 March 2025, there are 10 Non-Executive Directors which make up a majority of the Board.